jacobcode01/AutoIQ/README.md

 - `script.js` : This file communicates between the web page and the REST API.

 > [!IMPORTANT]
-> If you clone this repo and want `script.js` to hit your own API instead of the live one, update the fetch URL.
+> If you clone this repo and want `script.js` to hit your local API instead of the live one, update the fetch URL.
 >
 > Change from :
 > ```js